 If you like this sort of thing then let me know and perhaps I can try to do it a little more often.
 If you don't like it then feel free to let me know that as well;-)

-My amazing, one-of-a-kind rub recipe and sauce recipe will.. enhance everything you cook, wow your friends and family and helps to support this website and newsletter.
-Check them out HERE!
+My amazing, one-of-a-kind original rub recipe and original barbecue sauce recipe will.. enhance everything you cook, wow your friends and family and the purchase price helps to support this website and newsletter.
+Check out the recipes HERE!

 Questions and Answers